wjsun357/fcpn/README.md

 ## Manual
 Manual can be found at [Manual.pdf](https://github.com/wjsunscut/fcpn/raw/master/Manual.pdf).
 The examples in the manual can be downloaded from [Examples.zip](https://github.com/wjsunscut/fcpn/raw/master/Examples/Examples.zip).
 ## FAQs
-Q: How does a name in FCPN look like?
+Q: How does a node name in FCPN look like?
 <br>
 **A: At first all names have to be unique in a net.
 It can contain any of the following elements:
 <br>